Matius2002/Matius2002/README.md

-# Hi, I´m Mateo Mora
+# Hi, I´m Mateo Alejandro Mora Hernández

-A junior backend developer from Colombia, based in Bogotá.
-I´m passionate about software development, database administration, and network management.
+Junior Data Analyst with a background in Systems Engineering and experience in data extraction, analysis, and visualization.
+Skilled in Python, SQL, Power BI, and Excel, with knowledge of relational databases (SQL Server, PostgreSQL) and report development to support decision-making.
+Previous experience in IT support and technology solutions development, with a focus on agile methodologies, teamwork, and continuous improvement.

 ## About Me
 [![](https://visitor-badge.laobi.icu/badge?page_id=Matius2002.Matius2002)](https://visitor-badge.laobi.icu/badge?page_id=Matius2002.Matius2002)